jeremytammik/tbc/a/1993_dark_icon.md

 that [humans will be "hacked" if artificial intelligence is not globally regulated](https://www.cbsnews.com/news/yuval-harari-sapiens-60-minutes-2021-10-29/) and argues that [AI has hacked the operating system of human civilisation](https://www.linkedin.com/pulse/yuval-noah-harari-argues-ai-has-hacked-operating-system-harish/).

-It is indisputablke that we will all need to significantly sharpen our skills to critically evaluate all the input we receive.
+It is indisputable that we will all need to significantly sharpen our skills to critically evaluate all the input we receive.
 Soon, it will be almost impossible to distinguish deep fake from reality.

 That reminds me of Harari's last chapter